UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/0-study-plan/week-4/index.md

 ## Next week (week 5)

-Next week, we will discuss Module 5.
+Next week, we will do a Q&A for the mid-semester exam.

-## Additional questions

-The “additional questions” are here for reinforcement or revision, but are not the main focus of the tutorials.
-Solutions for those exercises are already available.

 # Preparation for assessment